do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 – by D+C / E+Z

-The Poverty, Equity and Growth Network (PEGNet), which links academic institutions to development agencies, plans to hold its annual conference in Bonn.
-The conference will be co-organised by the Kiel Institute for the World Economy (IfW), the Economic Policy Research Centre (EPRC), and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and supported by the KfW Development Bank. in September in in cooperation with EPRC and GIZ.
+The Poverty, Equity and Growth Network (PEGNet), which links academic institutions to development agencies, plans to hold its annual conference in Kampala.
+The conference will be co-organised by the Kiel Institute for the World Economy (IfW), the Economic Policy Research Centre (EPRC), and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and supported by the KfW Development Bank.

 Fragility and conflict are a significant challenge to development and constrain efforts to achieve poverty reduction and sustainable development.
 Conflicts have severely stunted economic growth in many low income countries and continue to be one of the leading causes of humanitarian crises.
 The PEGNet conference 2020 aims to address the causes and consequences of fragility and conflict in developing countries.
 The conference will include plenary discussions that seek to provide research and policy based answers to the questions: